jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: 'Midnight: Hawaii Poster'
-  desc: A New Year's Eve where the countdown arrived with island rhythms, tropical
-    drinks, and the promise of midnight somewhere over the Pacific.
+  desc: The most over-the-top event we’ve ever thrown.
+Koi ponds and waterfalls, dancers, fire, island shrimp trucks and a Pan Am flight to get you there.
 Poster design by Don Clark for Invisible Creature.
   year: 2019
   type: Print
   price: 45